vipulnaik/working-drafts/eaf/my-q1-2022-donation-to-free-migration-project.md

 the board at the end of December 2021, a little before my maximum of six years on the board would be completed.

-I have known David (Dave) Bennion, FMP's founder, since 2013, and Dave mooted the idea that would lead to FMP back in October 2015.
+I have known David (Dave) Bennion, FMP's founder, since 2013.
 I also wrote the email introducing Dave to Alexander Berger, then Program Officer for U.S. Policy at Open Philanthropy; this would ultimately result in a [$24,000 grant from Open